Gum Recession: Causes, Treatment and Prevention

 You can prevent a recession if you perform the following activities:

 - Try not to injure the oral cavity.

 - Carry out early diagnostics of the cavity.

 - Correct your bite.

 - Monitor the standing of the oral cavity during pregnancy.

-- Carry out regular hygiene measures, do not forget about the significance of a good oral hygiene.
+- Carry out regular hygiene measures, and do not forget about the significance of good oral hygiene.

 - Completely refrain from smoking, nibbling nails, and other solid objects.